 KJ Cox Solicitor is committed to providing a high-quality legal service.
 However, if something has gone wrong and you feel the need to complain, this is the procedure to follow:

 How to make a complaint?

-To help me to understand your complaint, please provide:
+To help us to understand your complaint, please provide:

 - your full name and contact details

 - what you are unhappy with

 - how you would like your complaint to be resolved, and

 - your file reference number (if you have it)

 We will write to you within seven working days, acknowledging your complaint, enclosing a copy of this complaints policy.